 Dr. Craig Bach is an associate research professor at Drexel University in the School of Education and director of evaluation for the Freddie Reisman Center for Translational Research in Creativity and Motivation and the Education Passport.

-Prior, Craig was Goddard Systems Inc.’s vice president of education, where he led the educational programming for Goddard Schools.
+Prior, Craig was Goddard Systems, LLC’s vice president of education, where he led the educational programming for Goddard Schools.
 He also served as Drexel University’s vice provost for institutional research, assessment and effectiveness, and as vice president of the Office of Institutional Effectiveness at Kaplan Higher Education.